The health and wellness of the people who live and work at McKnight Place Assisted Living & Memory Care remains our number one priority.

 We are screening all staff and essential vendors with a temperature check and health screening questionnaire (which includes questions regarding any travel in the last 30 days, individual symptoms and any potential exposure to others with symptoms consistent with flu, COVID-19 or any respiratory illness).
 For residents, we will continue to check temperatures on a regular basis.
 We will also be happy to do temperature checks at any time for any resident upon request.
 Ongoing training and education are being provided to team members.

-- Practice hand hygiene, using hand sanitizer, before each visit.
+- Practice hand hygiene, using hand sanitizer, whenever possible.

 - Maintain social distancing (spaced by at least six feet).

-- Masks should still be worn at all times by visitors while walking to/from their loved ones apartment.
+- Please enter the building wearing a mask, and keep it on throughout your visit.
+Masks should still be worn at all times by visitors while walking to/from their loved ones apartment.

 - Visitors must remain in the resident’s apartment throughout the duration of the visit.
+Common areas, dining rooms, and group activities, remain closed to visitors.
 Fully vaccinated residents and fully vaccinated visitors can visit in the resident’s apartment alone, without masks on.
 If a caregiver were to come in, we would ask that you put your mask back on.